Second woman accuses Virginia Lt. Gov. Justin Fairfax of sexual assault

 Breaking News Emails

 RICHMOND, Va. — A second woman has accused Virginia Lt.
-Gov. Justin Fairfax of sexual assault, an allegation he quickly denied Friday.
+Gov. Justin Fairfax of sexual assault, an allegation he quickly denied Friday that nonetheless prompted a spate of calls from prominent political figures for him to resign.

 In a statement from her lawyer Friday, the woman, Meredith Watson, alleged that Fairfax raped her when they were both students at Duke University in 2000.
 She called on Fairfax, a Democrat, to resign.